vegaprotocol/specs/0000-cancel-orders.md

 ## Cancel by partyID
 We iterate over every market in the system, getting the orderbook and scanning each order for a match with the partyID supplied.
 This process will touch every order in the vega system.
 It is much more efficient for the client to keep a record of their live orders and cancel them individually.

+When sweeps are taking place across an orderbook, the sweep must also include any offline or parked orders.
+Orders can be parked when the market has entered auction, but the client should still be able to cancel these orders so that they are not added back to the orderbook once the auction is ended.

 # Pseudo-code / Examples